 An SQL database is a highly structured table collection, with each row representing a data entity and every column defining a specific information field.
 These databases are built using a structured query language (SQL) to create, store, update, and retrieve data.

 SQL table is a database object that stores data in rows and columns, much like a spreadsheet.
-Each column in a table represents a different field of data, and each row represents a record.
+Each column in a table represents a different data field, and each row represents a record.
 SQL tables can be created, altered, and deleted using SQL commands.
 They organize and manage data in a relational database management system (RDBMS).

 To conclude, we want to reiterate that SQL language is here to stay for a long time.
-It’s developed and evolved by many experts and has proven its efficiency over the years.
-To start with, you can grab some introductory books on SQL or understand it through online tutorials or online training.
-This tutorial covers most of the basics you would be looking for in an introduction to SQL language.
+It’s developed and evolved by many experts and has proven its efficiency.
+First, you can grab some introductory books on SQL or understand it through online SQL Tutorials or training.
+This SQL tutorial covers most of the basics you would look for in an introduction to SQL language.

 But as the SQL Language has very vast concepts.
 So it will become very tough to cover all the concepts, but if you specify the missing ones, we will try to add them to this SQL Tutorial list.